Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 ## 17.1 Higher-level Geometric Primitives

 The `VGU` library contains functions that allow applications to specify a number of higherlevel geometric primitives to be appended to a path.
-Each primitive is immediately reduced to a series of line segments, Bézier curves, and arcs.
+Each primitive is immediately reduced to a series of line segments, BÃ©zier curves, and arcs.
 Input coordinates are mapped to input values for the **vgAppendPathData** command by subtracting the path's bias and dividing by its scale value.
 Coordinates may overflow silently if the resulting values fall outside the range defined by the path datatype.

 ### 17.1.1 Lines